Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Now add the suggested line `name = name.Trim();` line with the with the following snippet.
 This will ignore leading and trailing spaces.

     ```csharp
     name = name.Trim(); // Remove leading and trailing spaces
     var planes = Planes.FindAll(p => p.Name.Contains(name, StringComparison.OrdinalIgnoreCase));
     ```

 - Let's run the unit tests in the terminal to make sure everything is working as expected.

-- Open the terminal and run the tests with the provided command.
+- Open the terminal and run the tests with the provided command

     ```sh
     cd WrightBrothersApi
     dotnet test
     ```

 - The tests should run and pass.

     ```sh